sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/rotate_page_1.png)

-To solve this problem, configure a match for text that you want to be horizonal, and Sensible rotates the page:
+To solve this problem, configure a match for text that you want to be horizontal, and Sensible rotates the page:

 **Config**